 Last month I wrote an informative post on how to sell your car on craigslist and get top dollar.
 This week, we’ll talk about how to buy a car on Craigslist.
 Both of these posts were born out of our need for a new vehicle after we totaled our Suburban this spring.

 Buying a car (or selling a car) on Craigslist is no easy feat.
 It takes time, money and most of all: knowledge.
-There’s a lot of less-than-honest people out there selling cars on Craigslist, and a lot of people who are simply living in a fantasy world about what their vehicle is actually worth and what the condition of their vehicle is.
+There’s a lot of less-than-honest people out there selling cars on sites like Craigslist, and a lot of people who are simply living in a fantasy world about what their vehicle is actually worth and what the condition of their vehicle is.

 If you are looking at buying a new-to-you car and checking Craigslist as a source for finding that car, here are some things you need to know to get the best possible deal on the best vehicle for you.